spotandjake/quartz/content/Research/Static Query Graph Based Compilers.md

 }
 ```

 This seems to be a completely novel idea for static based task systems as a compiler.
-As can be seen above while the solution I propose isn't perfect yet questions about `predicate` and `notFalse` (which I think can just be another visitor), we should be able to convert this to a compile time static graph anaylze it and generate a rather optimal task execution system without doing that I think at runtime we can just run this and get free scheudling and many benefits of advanced compilers like incremental compilation.
+As can be seen above while the solution I propose isn't perfect yet questions about `predicate` and `notFalse` (which I think can just be another visitor), we should be able to convert this to a compile time static graph analyze it and generate a rather optimal task execution system without doing that I think at runtime we can just run this and get free scheduling and many benefits of advanced compilers like incremental compilation.

 ## TODO